Shot (ice hockey): Statistical definition

-Types of shots
+Types

 There are five basic types of shots in ice hockey.

 Shovel

 The shovel shot (also referred to as a flip shot) is the simplest and most basic shot in a shooter's arsenal.
 Its execution is simply a shoveling motion to push the puck in the desired direction, or a flick of the puck (be it on the forehand, backhand, or in a spearing motion).
 Players typically resort to shoveling the puck to push loose pucks past a sprawling, or out-of-position goaltender.